God as Family: The Father, the Son, and the Children by Adoption

 “…so that we might receive the placement as

-The translation “adoption” is not incorrect, but it is limited and
+“adoption” is not incorrect, but it is limited and culturally charged.

 Christian contexts, we can rightly look for a richer and more faithful word.